efrainlav/backend_account_db_ms/README.md

-# backend_account_db_ms
+# backend_account_ms
-Pruebas SprintBoot - Manejo Transacciones y Cuenta
+Example of a MS using SprintBoot and Java for handle the transactions and accounts